mit-ll/nemo/README.md

 dependency graphs for any signal(s) in the design after it has been synthesized and mapped.

-In order for Nemo to be usefull, it must be invoked by the Icarus Verilog (IVL) frontend compiler and interacts with the data structures created by IVL via the IVL API defined by in the "ivl_target.h" header file.
+In order for Nemo to be useful, it must be invoked by the Icarus Verilog (IVL) frontend compiler and interacts with the data structures created by IVL via the IVL API defined by in the "ivl_target.h" header file.
 In order to use Nemo, one must first build/install IVL before building/installing Nemo.